Endicott Education Abroad: Where Will You Go?

 Thank you for considering education abroad as part of your academic experience at Endicott College.
-The staff in the Office of International Education looks forward to working with you to find the most appropriate destination for your major and academic pursuits.
-Please attend an information session to learn how you can become a Global Gull!
+The Office of International Education staff looks forward to working with you to find the most appropriate destination for your major and academic pursuits.

 Dean, International Education

-Globalization is here to stay, and students who want to work in our interconnected global world should study or intern abroad.
+Globalization is here to stay.
+All students will work in our interconnected global world and are best prepared when they study or intern abroad.

 Study in Madrid: A Poem